ropensci/ijtiff/cran-comments.md

 The rchk issue is fixed.
+I've gone to some lengths to make sure there are no more.